An Expat’s Overview for Starting a Business in Thailand

 Logistics

-The local infrastructure to outsource your logistics has improved considerably over the past two years.
+The local infrastructure to outsource your logistics has improved considerably in Thailand.

 The startup unicorns of Southeast Asia are the delivery companies that have sprouted to support the region’s burgeoning e-commerce industry.
 Whereas most SMEs used to rely on the Thai Postal service’s EMS or registered mail to ship their products, now most have shifted to using companies in the private sector.